zaschiff/GolangTheCompleteBootcamp/README.md

 __MyWork__
 This folder is the location for my work and notes.
 I will keep the work I do and code I type in here to separate it from course materials.
 The _Notes.txt._ file is where I will write up my notes on the subject.
 It will always remain in the MyWork folder.

+## MyWork

+Since this folder holds my work done, each section will be broken down into it's respective folder.
+Inside each section, there will be folders for work done while following along and folders for exercises. __Exercise__ folders will be labeled accoridng to exercise number in order.
+IE: if the folder is labeled _Exercise1_ then the folder is the first exercise in the section.
+It will be commented accrodingly for documentation.